quaris628/EinsteinEditor/README.md

  - 2 - Keyboard shortcuts (in general)
  - 2 - Improve auto-arrangement (in general)
  - 2 - Look pretty (in general)
+ - 2 - Move keybinds info under a help button (and allow displaying it alongside the rest of the program)
  - 2 - Allow multiple instances of just the contstant input neuron (same neuron in the bibite, two or more icons floating around in the diagram)
  - 3? - Allow multiple instances of all input neurons (same neuron in the bibite, two or more icons floating around in the diagram)
  - 3 - Toggle darkmode/lightmode